ionic-team/ionic-site/docs/v2/resources/platform-setup/mac-setup.md

 ### iOS
 You'll want to install Xcode from Apple.
-You can either do this from the Mac App store, or from Apple's Developer portal.
+You can either do this from the Mac App store or from Apple's Developer portal.
 The Mac App store is the easiest approach.
-Once Xcode is installed, you'll have Xcode, the iOS SDK, xcode command line tools, and all the build tools to output a native app.
+Once XCode is installed, you'll have XCode, the iOS SDK, XCode command line tools, and all the build tools to output a native app.

 ### Java
-We'll need to download Java from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+You'll need to download Java from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The install puts Java in your `/Library/Java/JavaVirtualMachines/` folder, so navigate there and pick the version of Java you've installed.
 Copy this location (including the version number) as we'll need it for later.

 ### Android
-Download Android Studio and go threw the installer and set the IDE up.
-It should print out a location for where the Android SDK get's installed to, copy this down for future use.
+Download Android Studio and go through the installer and set up the IDE.
+It should print out a location for where the Android SDK get's installed to; copy this down for future use.

 Next, inside the new `SDK` location, we'll run `tools/android` to open the Android SDK Manager.
 We'll want to install: